Housewife

-A housewife (also known as a homemaker or a stay-at-home mother/mom/mum) is a woman whose role is running or managing her family's home—housekeeping, which includes caring for her children; cleaning and maintaining the home; making, buying and/or mending clothes for the family; buying, cooking, and storing food for the family; buying goods that the family needs for everyday life; partially or solely managing the family budget—and who is not employed outside the home (i.e., a career woman).
+A housewife (also known as a homemaker or a stay-at-home mother/mom/mum) is a woman whose role is running or managing her family's home—housekeeping, which may include caring for her children; cleaning and maintaining the home; making, buying and/or mending clothes for the family; buying, cooking, and storing food for the family; buying goods that the family needs for everyday life; partially or solely managing the family budget—and who is not employed outside the home (e.g., a career woman).
 The male equivalent is the househusband.

-Webster's Dictionary defines a housewife as a married woman who is in charge of her household.
+The Merriam-Webster Dictionary defines a housewife as a married woman who is in charge of her household.
 The British Chambers's Twentieth Century Dictionary (1901) defines a housewife as "the mistress of a household; a female domestic manager [...]".
-In British English, a small sewing kit is also sometimes called a huswif, housewife or hussif.

-In the Western world, stereotypical gender roles, particularly for women, were challenged by the feminist movement in the latter 20th century to allow women to choose whether to be homemakers or to have a career.
+In the Western world, stereotypical gender roles, particularly for women, were challenged by the feminist movement in the latter 20th century to allow some women to choose whether to be housewives or to have a career.
+However, financial barriers such as expensive childcare or disability can impede either.
 Changing economics also increased the prevalence of two-income households.

 Sociology and economics

 Some feminists and non-feminist economists (particularly proponents of historical materialism, the methodological approach of Marxist historiography) note that the value of housewives' work is ignored in standard formulations of economic output, such as GDP or employment figures.
-A housewife typically works many unpaid hours a week and often depends on income from her husband's work for financial support.
+A housewife typically works many unpaid hours a week and often depends on income from her spouse’s work for financial support.
+The importance of housewives' work is sometimes disregarded in standard economic figures such as GDP or employment data because of how these metrics are measured.
+Housewives' work is excluded from GDP statistics since it is not exchanged in the market.

+Some economists state that housewives frequently work long hours doing a variety of tasks such as cooking, cleaning, childcare, eldercare, and managing family finances.
+These chores are critical for maintaining families and supporting other family members' productive activities, such as paid jobs.